Rajgeel/feedback_fourm/README.md

 ### Prerequisites

-You need to install this software
+You need to install these softwares

 ```
 Python